ethanaire/ethanaire/README.md

 ### Hey, I'm Hoang (Ethan) Nguyen! :v:

 I'm a Macquarie University graduate majoring in Information System and Business Analysis.
-My current job as a Service Analyst at Viettel Networks have started since October 2023.

-Studying abroad gives me the chance to immerse myself in many different works and projects, helping to improve my coding skill as well as analytical thinking.
-I'm always trying to grow and learn something new besides my leisure time for games. :heart_eyes:
+My current job as an Operations Analyst at Viettel Networks have started since October 2023.

 ### What I'm focusing on :computer:

-Currently improving my analytical skills: Python, R, SQL and trying to get a internship during my summer break.
+Currently improving my analytical skills with Python, R, SQL as well as the Data Engineering and Business Intelligence fields.

 ### Find me elsewhere :earth_asia: